LBRF/TraceLab/README.md

 ![tracelab_animation](tracelab_heart.gif)

 ## Requirements

 TraceLab is programmed in Python 2.7 (3.4+ compatible) using the [KLibs framework](https://github.com/a-hurst/klibs).
-It has been developed and tested on macOS (10.9 through 10.13), but should also work with minimal hassle on computers running [Ubuntu](https://www.ubuntu.com/download/desktop) or [Debian](https://www.debian.org/distrib/) Linux.
+It has been developed and tested on macOS (10.9 through 10.14) and lightly tested on Windows 10, but should also work with minimal hassle on computers running [Ubuntu](https://www.ubuntu.com/download/desktop) or [Debian](https://www.debian.org/distrib/) Linux.

-TraceLab has never been tested on Windows, but [is likely to work](https://github.com/a-hurst/klibs/wiki/Installation-on-Windows) with a recent version of KLibs.

 TraceLab was originally designed to run on a 24-inch touchscreen (specificaly, a [Planar PCT2485](https://www.amazon.com/Planar-PCT2485-Widescreen-Multi-Touch-Monitor/dp/B00DFB8KRQ)) at a resolution of 1920x1080.
-Although preliminary efforts have been made to make TraceLab resolution independent, some stimuli still do not scale properly when run at different resolutions, and data collection on other touch screens at different resolutions have not yet been tested.
-At present, we only recommend collecting data using a 1080p touchscreen.
+However, TraceLab should work on any touchscreen monitor provided that it has a high enough resolution (larger than 1024x768), and that the TraceLab R analysis scripts have been modified to plot data properly at the screen's resolution.

 ## Getting Started